PaloAltoNetworks/pc-python-integration/README.md

 #-- SESSION LOADER ARGUMENTS --
 #Session loader arguments are all optional
 #file_path -- Path to credentials file.
 File will be created at the path specified.
-Exclude argument to use default path.
+# Exclude argument to use default path.
 #num_tenants -- Number of tenant configurations that will be included in the config JSON file.
-Only applies when a config file is being created.
+# Only applies when a config file is being created.
 #min_tenants -- Minimum number of tenants to be included in the config file.
-User setting up config file will be promted to continue after minimum
+# User setting up config file will be promted to continue after minimum
 # number of tenants have been reached
+#You can not use num_tenants and min_tenants at the same time.
+Only include one or the other.
 #logger -- exclude to use default pylogger config or create a py logger object and pass that in for the logger value.
-Can also use a loguru logger #object
+# Can also use a loguru logger object
 session_loader.load_config(file_path='', num_tenants=1, min_tenants=1, logger=logger)

 #-- SESSION MANAGERS --